How to pay your council tax

 Other ways to pay

 Call us on 0300 1234 200 to make a payment.
-You'll need your council tax account number and payment card details.
+You'll need your council tax account reference and payment card details.

 You'll need to take your council tax bill with you to the Post Office.
 Payments made at the Post Office may take several days to reach us.